kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-failure-handler.md

 # AuthenticationFailureHandler in Spring Security

-In Spring Security, `AuthenticationFailureHandler` is an interface responsible for handling failed authentication events.
-It allows developers to define custom logic that should be executed when authentication fails, such as redirecting to an error page, logging authentication failures, or sending custom HTTP responses.
+In Spring Security, the `AuthenticationFailureHandler` interface serves as the handler for authentication failure events.
+It empowers developers to specify custom actions to be taken when authentication attempts fail, such as redirecting to an error page, logging authentication failures, or sending tailored HTTP responses.

 ## Mission of AuthenticationFailureHandler

-The primary mission of `AuthenticationFailureHandler` is to provide developers with a hook to execute custom behavior after a user fails to authenticate.
-This can include actions such as redirecting users to an error page, sending custom error messages, or performing additional processing based on the authentication context.
+The core mission of `AuthenticationFailureHandler` is to offer developers a means to execute customized logic following failed authentication attempts.
+This includes responding to authentication failures with actions like redirecting users to an error page, providing custom error messages, or performing additional processing based on the authentication context.

 ## Example Usage

 ### Implementing Custom AuthenticationFailureHandler

-Developers can create custom implementations of `AuthenticationFailureHandler` to define behavior for handling failed authentication events.
+Developers can implement custom `AuthenticationFailureHandler` implementations to define how failed authentication events should be handled.

 ### Example: